cockroachdb/docs/v21.2/build-a-python-app-with-cockroachdb-django.md

 This tutorial shows you how build a simple Python application with CockroachDB and the [Django](https://www.djangoproject.com/) framework.

-CockroachDB supports Django versions 2.2, 3.0, and 3.1.
+CockroachDB supports Django versions 3.1+.

 {{site.data.alerts.callout_info}}
-The example code and instructions on this page use Python 3 and Django 3.1.
+The example code and instructions on this page use Python 3.9 and Django 3.1.
 {{site.data.alerts.end}}

 ## Step 1.
 Start CockroachDB